riccardobrasca/LFTCM2024/README.md

   This downloads the project, including mathlib, and will take a bit of time.
 * Press `Open Project Folder` when asked if you want to open the folder.
 * If VSCode asks `Do you trust the authors of the files in this folder?` click `Yes, I trust the authors`.
-* Open the file `LFTCM2024/Test.lean` using the explorer button in the top-right.
+* Open the file `LFTCM2024/Test.lean` using the explorer button in the top-left.

   ![3](img/3.png)
 * VSCode will pause for a bit (10-40 seconds, depending on your computer), showing a `Starting Lean language client` pop-up.